ucfopen/Materia-Docs/_developers/question-structures.md

 ### Assets in a Question

-Assets within the scope of the entire question (ie. a song that plays during the question).
+Assets within the scope of the entire question (i.e. a song that plays during the question).

 ```javascript
 {